dustinpfister/blog_posts/_posts/js-value-of.md

 layout: post
 categories: js
 id: 622
-updated: 2020-03-06 16:48:44
+updated: 2020-03-07 07:16:48
-version: 1.1
+version: 1.2
 ---

-The js value of method is a way to define what the primitive value of an object is
+The js [value of](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/valueOf) method is a way to define what the primitive value of an object is.

 <!-- more -->